auth0/docs/articles/quickstart/spa/_includes/_authz_determining_scopes.md

 If a scope you requested is available to the user, their access token receives a `scope` claim in the payload.
 The value of this claim is a string with all the granted scopes.

 You can use the scopes granted to a user to manage the behavior of your application's interface.
-Your application must treat the access token as opaque and can not decode it.
+Your application must treat the access token as opaque and must not decode it.
 This means that you cannot read the access token to see the scopes granted to the user.

 To get the scopes, you can use the value of the `scope` parameter that comes back after authentication.
 This parameter is a string containing all the scopes granted to the user, separated by spaces.
 This parameter will be populated only if the scopes granted to the user are different than those you requested.